Analysis

 If plans sit far above it, lenders will ask whether the numbers rely on market share gains rather than the wider economy.

-That distinction matters when banks price credit and landlords negotiate renewals.
+That difference changes the story when banks price credit and landlords negotiate renewals.

 Non-oil foreign trade in goods rose 24.6% in the first nine months of 2025, according to central bank reporting in the 2025 Annual Report.